blekenbleu/blekenbleu.github.io/Arduino/SimHubCustomSerial.md

 An [STM32duino sketch](https://github.com/blekenbleu/blekenbleu.github.io/tree/master/Arduino/Blue_ASCII_Servo) was thrown together
 that moves either of a pair of servos,
 depending on least significant bit,
-for byte values (masked with 0x7F) received by serial port, [as described here](index.md#serial-servos)
+for byte values (masked with 0x7F) received by USB COM port, [as described here](index.md#serial-servos)

 Google magic revealed likely `SimHub Custom serial devices` help:
 - [SimHub Forum Outputting sim data to Arduino to use with stepper motor gauges](https://www.simhubdash.com/community-2/simhub-support/outputting-sim-data-to-arduino-to-use-with-stepper-motor-gauges/)
-  - This clarifies that it is for "adhoc" protocol with "non simhub" sketches
+  - This clarifies that Custom serial device is for "adhoc" protocol with "non-SimHub" sketches
 - [SHWotever/SimHub Custom serial devices](https://github.com/SHWotever/SimHub/wiki/Custom-serial-devices)
   This walks thru enabling the plugin and defining messages:
   ![custom serial device](SimHubCustomSerial.gif)
+  The [SimHub `Custom serial device` for **Blue Pill harness servos**](proxy_G.shsds.txt) has two enabled Update messages:
+  1. harness tension settings
+      - click `Test untensioned positions` to adjust `Left untensioned` and `Right untenstioned` sliders
+        so that harness is most slack
+      - then click `test max tension` to adjust `max tension` slider for most harness tightening;
+        check power regulator LED current readout to verify that servos are not driven to overload
+      - unclick both `Test untensioned positions` and `test max tension` for normal operation.
+  2. live G-force tensions
+      - this uses `proxy_G` properties from [SimHub for ShakeSeat](../pedals/index.htm#accel) G-force `CUSTOM EFFECT`
+      - `decel gain` and `decel yaw gain` sliders affect relative strenghts of braking and cornering.
+      - `smoothing` sliders modifies responsiveness and "noise' of servo signals.
 - [SHWotever/SimHub Wiki Custom serial devices support](https://github.com/SHWotever/SimHub/wiki#custom-serial-devices-support)
-  Previously had always *failed to* scroll to [Formulas Engines](https://github.com/SHWotever/SimHub/wiki#formulas-engines)
+  I previously had always *failed to* scroll to [Formulas Engines](https://github.com/SHWotever/SimHub/wiki#formulas-engines)
 - Here is the [NCalc reference repository to which GitHub points](http://www.codeproject.com/KB/recipes/sota_expression_evaluator.aspx).

-Sadly, NCalc seems exactly wrong for what I want
+Sadly, NCalc seems exactly wrong for what is wanted:
 * next to no string operators
 * no array indexing
 * no byte values
-* Integers evidently get written to serial as decimal strings.
+* Integers get written to serial as decimal strings.

-As much as I dislike Javascript, it allows for byte banging..
+Much as I dislike Javascript, it supports byte banging..

 This leaves the trick of sending the message for dynamic harness tensioning.
 An interesting property exists:  `GameData.GlobalAccelerationG`
 Sure would be nice if there was a reference describing it...